Mitch Berger

-Mitchell Shannon Berger (born June 24, 1972) is a Canadian former American football punter.
-He played college football at Colorado and was drafted by the Philadelphia Eagles in the sixth round of the 1994 NFL Draft.
+Mitchell Shannon Berger (born June 24, 1972) is a Canadian former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Colorado Buffaloes and was selected by the Philadelphia Eagles in the sixth round of the 1994 NFL draft.

 Berger has also been a member of the Cincinnati Bengals, Chicago Bears, Indianapolis Colts, Green Bay Packers, Minnesota Vikings, St. Louis Rams, New Orleans Saints, Arizona Cardinals, Pittsburgh Steelers and Denver Broncos.
-He won Super Bowl XLIII with the Steelers against the Cardinals.
+He won Super Bowl XLIII with the Steelers.

-Early years
+Early life

 Berger attended North Delta Senior Secondary School in Delta, British Columbia and was a letterman in football and basketball.
 In football, as a senior, he won All-Provincial honours as both, a kicker and as a punter, and was also the team's starting quarterback.
 In basketball, he won All-Provincial honours.
 Mitch Berger graduated from North Delta Secondary School in 1990.

 College career

-Berger attended Tyler Junior College in Tyler, Texas and won honourable mention All-American honours as a sophomore.
+Berger attended Tyler Junior College in Tyler, Texas and won honorable mention All-American honors as a sophomore.
 He finished his college career by transferring to the University of Colorado.

 Professional career

 Philadelphia Eagles

-Berger was drafted by the Philadelphia Eagles in the sixth round of the 1994 NFL Draft.
-He was also drafted in the first round of the 1994 CFL Draft by the Winnipeg Blue Bombers.
+Berger was selected by the Philadelphia Eagles in the sixth round of the 1994 NFL draft.
+He was also drafted in the first round of the 1994 CFL draft by the Winnipeg Blue Bombers.